Assessment Redesign Institute (ARI)

 - Receive individualized support from IE Planning Group members that will continue beyond the ARI summer session.

-- Participants will receive recognition for their ARI work, including the opportunity to present at a session during the Pre-Semester Calendar.
-ARI participants will also be featured on the IEA website.
+- Participants will receive recognition for their ARI work, including the opportunity to present at a session during the Faculty Conference and Annual Meeting (f/k/a/ Pre-Semester Calendar.
+ARI participants will also be featured in the IEA newsletter/website.

 What is the time commitment for the ARI?

-- The program will run four weeks in June, 2021.
-There will be weekly synchronous, virtual sessions of 2-3 hours.
-The synchronous schedule will be planned based on participants’ availability.
-In addition to the synchronous sessions, additional time will be required to complete the ARI activities.
-The minimum time commitment is estimated to be 5 hours per week, but this will vary based on specific program assessment needs.
+- The program is virtual and activities will take place between June 5-June 26.
+There will be 3-4 weekly, virtual sessions of 2-3 hours.
+The synchronous schedule will be planned based on participants' availability, as much as possible.
+In addition to the synchronous sessions, additional time will be required to complete the ARI activities as a program team, including prior to the first synchronous session.
+The minimum time commitment is estimated to be 5 hours per week, but this will vary based on program assessment needs.